Hourly Financial Advisor: How It Works, What It Costs, and When to Use One

 An hourly financial advisor is a financial planner who charges by the hour for advice.
 You hire them the same way you'd hire a lawyer or a CPA.
 You bring a question, they bill for the time it takes to research, analyze, and answer it.

-Hourly advisors typically hold the CFP® designation, work as fiduciaries, and operate under a fee-only structure (no commissions, no kickbacks).
+The best hourly advisors hold the CFP® designation, work as fiduciaries, and operate under an advice-only or fee-only structure (no commissions, no kickbacks).
+Not every advisor charging by the hour meets all three of those standards, though, so it is on you to verify credentials, fiduciary status, and how the advisor is paid before you hire.
 According to the CFP Board, CFP® professionals are required to act in their clients' best interests when providing financial advice, which is the standard you should expect from any planner you hire.

 What Does an Hourly Financial Advisor Cost?